 - Budgeting – how to read financial statements and use tools/trackers to keep financials in order

-- Goal setting – how to create SMART goals that will hold others accountable
+- Goal setting – how to create SMART goals that will hold yourself and others accountable

 - Managing others – how to praise reports for a job well done and how to have difficult conversations about improving work